MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-overview.md

 There are two types of tabs in Teams.

 * [*Static tabs*](~/concepts/tabs/tabs-static) support an individual user.
 For example, if your service is a notetaking app, add a tab that holds a user's personal notes.
 That way, a user can refer to his or her own notes without having to share them with the entire team.
 * [*Configurable tabs*](~/concepts/tabs/tabs-configurable) A configurable tab becomes part of a channel and provides a single kind of information to a team.
+Configurable tabs have a configuration page in addition to a content page.

 ## Tab scope